storj/storj/docs/blueprints/linux-setup.md

     - [debconf(7) man page](https://manpages.debian.org/testing/debconf-doc/debconf.7.en.html)

 ### Continuous Integration
-- build a Dockerfile that builds and tests the package.
+- Write a Dockerfile that builds the package.
+In a well-formed package, the tests will be performed when building the debian package.

 ## Wrapup

 [Who will archive the blueprint when completed?
 What documentation needs to be updated to preserve the relevant information from the blueprint?]

 ## Open issues

-[A discussion of issues relating to this proposal for which the author does not know the solution.
-This section may be omitted if there are none.]